sigmod/sqlpp/document.md

             LIMIT 3
       ) AS replies
     FROM FacebookMessages AS x
-    GROUP BY x.`author-id` AS loc;
+    GROUP BY x.`author-id`;

 It returns:

     [
-      { "replies": [ " dislike iphone its touch-screen is horrible", " can't stand at&t the network is horrible:(", " like verizon the 3G is awesome:)" ], "location": 1 },
+      { "replies": [ " dislike iphone its touch-screen is horrible", " can't stand at&t the network is horrible:(", " like verizon the 3G is awesome:)" ], "author": 1 },
-      { "replies": [ " like samsung the plan is amazing", " like t-mobile its platform is mind-blowing" ], "location": 2 }
+      { "replies": [ " like samsung the plan is amazing", " like t-mobile its platform is mind-blowing" ], "author": 2 }
     ]

 ## <a id="Vs_SQL-92">SQL++ Vs. SQL-92